Azure/azure-functions-ux/styleguide.md

 *Inspired by the [AirBNB Style Guide](https://github.com/airbnb/javascript/blob/master/README.md)*

 A style guide helps maintain consistency and readability throughout the codebase, it also allows a much more calmer code review process and quicker onboarding for new contributors.
+This is  a living document, as our codebase grows and evolves we should keep in mind to update this document as well.

 ## Table of Contents